prysmaticlabs/documentation/website/docs/advanced/builder.md

 ## 2. Beacon Node

-To use a Builder the beacon node needs to start with the `--http-mev-relay` flag pointed to an active running relay.
+To use a Builder the beacon node needs to start with the following configuration:

-The ETHStaker community provides a list of some of the relays that can be used as well as any censorship they may have [here](https://github.com/eth-educators/ethstaker-guides/blob/main/MEV-relay-list.md).
+- `--http-mev-relay` flag pointed to an active running relay (5.Builder via Relay URL).

 Each Relay's URL will correspond to a specific network and will need to be chosen accordingly. i.e. running beacon node on mainnet will require the mainnet relay.

 ### circuit breaker